 Detention #3 - Serve detention (cost - \$10) and assignment of lunch/trash pick-up.
 Written notification of further consequences for additional detentions.
+Required conference between student, parents and administration.

 Detention #4 - Serve detention (cost - \$10).
 Loss of student council activities (such as pep rallies, spirit days, etc.) for the remainder of the trimester.
 Loss of field trips for the remainder of the current trimester.
 Deemed by school administration.
+Required conference between student, parents and administration.